+Chef Dan Barber’s upstate branch of his Manhattan eatery is a locavore's mecca—anyone who professes an interest in where their food comes from needs to make a pilgrimage there at least once.
 Situated on an expansive working farm, the restaurant features produce and meats that come directly from the surrounding fields: Pigs that graze just outside the window arrive on the table in preparations fine-tuned to the seasons.
 They may appear as sesame-coated strips of pancetta wrapped around deep-fried asparagus stalks, or perhaps as meaty cuts with a bright and sweet carrot sauce.
 Don't miss the vegetable-driven cocktails, such as a verdant margarita that's tart with pureed sorrel, and be sure to reserve enough time to explore the property.

-After reinventing itself, this French bistro in Williamsburg now serves even more affordable classics, like brown butter skate and steak frites, than it did when it first opened.
+After reinventing itself, this French bistro in Williamsburg now serves even more affordable classics, like cassoulet and bouillabaisse, than it did when it first opened.
 In the back, a nineteenth-century–style wine lounge with antique furniture and a functioning fireplace opens onto a small garden space.